 Mescalero Apache actor/model Rick Mora, aka my choice in casting for Tsa-Cho, should HBO come knocking. 😉

 You simply can’t tell a story about Texas in the 19th Century without Native Americans (or N’Dee, Nde, or The People as they would refer to themselves) in the story.
 Unfortunately, Native Americans have often been cast as savages, as dutiful side-kicks, or as set dressing.
 The European immigrants almost destroyed them and the Nde are still feeling the devastating effects, part of which is the consistent “othering” and dehumanizing Hollywood continues with respect to these people.
 They’re either your spiritual guide–an object to help the white person “learn something about themselves”–or they’re illiterate, ignorant simpletons, all of which is grossly insulting.
 Their rich history, their massive contributions to the Americas, and their incredibly diverse and accepting cultures are often left by the wayside, or worse, aren’t even known by the general public.
 Continue reading

-First off, that’s not even how you spell it.
-Second, it is my utter delight to show all the ways in which that mindset is incorrect, this idea – that every single LGBT person was shunned, that they were hidden away inside attics and broken down sheds at the edge of their family’s farms*, or basically forced to live their lives in misery until dying from their ‘gayness’, not unlike consumption**.
+It is my utter delight to show all the ways in which that mindset is incorrect, this idea that every single LGBT person was shunned, that they were hidden away inside attics and broken down sheds at the edge of their family’s farms or basically forced to live their lives in misery until dying from their ‘gayness’, not unlike consumption.
 Turns out, that’s not true.
 LGBT people lived long, happy lives with their partners, and often.
 Not everyone did, religion always messes things up, but enough folks did to make it a Real Thing.